rladies/rladiesguide/content/rocur/guide/index.en.md

 -   When mentioning a package, add a link to its CRAN/BioConductor/GitHub repo:

-    -   If available, mention the Bluesky account of the maintainer(s) unless they are widely recognized (e.g., tagging Hadley Wickham when mentioning ggplot2 isn't necessary).
+    -   If available, mention the Bluesky account of the maintainer(s) unless they are already widely known (i.e., it is not necessary to tag Hadley Wickham when mentioning ggplot2).

--   The same applies to courses, books, etc; include the URL whenever possible.
+-   The same applies to courses, books, etc.; include the URL whenever possible.

 ##### Use hashtags

 -   Whenever relevant, use the [#rladies](https://bsky.app/search?q=rladies) hashtag.

 -   Use the [#rstats](https://bsky.app/search?q=rstats) hashtag when sharing something that might be useful for the greater R community.
 Avoid overusing it to prevent cluttering the hashtag timeline.
-We don't want others silencing or blocking this account!
+We do not want others silencing or blocking this account!

--   Other R-related hashtags include [#dataviz](https://bsky.app/search?q=dataviz), [#rspatial](https://bsky.app/search?q=rspatial), [#opendata](https://bsky.app/search?q=opendata)
+-   Other R-related hashtags include [#dataviz](https://bsky.app/search?q=dataviz), [#rspatial](https://bsky.app/search?q=rspatial), and [#opendata](https://bsky.app/search?q=opendata).

 -   You could also hashtag package names, the location of your R-Ladies chapter, etc.